software-students-spring2025/1-specification-exercise-bytecraft/README.md

 ## User Requirements

-1. As a student, I want track my tasks so that I stay on top of my classes this semester.
+1. As a new student, I want to sign up on a platform that i can track my progress and recieve reminders of my upcoming deadlines and exams.
 2. As a chronic procrastinator, I want to be able to see all my due dates so I don't miss any deadlines.
 3. As a member of a developer team, I want to see a dashboard of tasks so I can track my progress.
 4. As a mother, I want to record my weekly tasks so I can stay organized and help support my family.